Joseph Mitchell (politician)

 Joseph Earl Cherry Mitchell (22 July 1840 – 22 October 1897) was an English-born Australian politician and businessman.

 He was born in Cheshire to shipbuilder Richard Mitchell and Margaret Cherry.
 He was his father's apprentice when they arrived in New South Wales in 1859.
 He then established himself in Newtown as a coal merchant, subsequently becoming a successful figure in the coal industry.
+From around 1890 until his death, he tried unsuccessfully to establish an iron and steel making venture.

 In 1866 he married Charlotte Harrison at Bowral; they had eight children.
 He was a Methodist.

 Mitchell was elected four times to the New South Wales Legislative Assembly.

 Business career

 Mitchell began as a coal merchant and did much to popularise coal from the Western coalfields around Lithgow.
 He later acquired interests in collieries and shipping, including a major interest in both the South Bulli Mine and the Bellambi Colliery.

 From around 1890 up to his death in 1897, Mitchell led efforts to form a syndicate of English capitalists, to set up an iron and steel works, and to win a contract to supply the N.S.W.
 Government with steel rails.
 His endeavours were complicated by both the lukewarm support of labour unions—who were in favour of a state-owned iron and steel industry in New South Wales—and the fraudulent efforts of Alfred John Lambert.
 G & C Hoskins emerged as a rival for the contract but only if it were subject to a protective tariff.
 Mitchell continued to argue that the industry could be established, without protection.

 Unfortunately, although Mitchell eventually won the contract in 1897, he died before he could fulfil it.
 Although Mitchell had earlier considered the Illawarra as a location for his iron and steel works, the final form of his proposal was that the works were to be sited adjacent to the (former) Pipers Flat railway station, near Wallerawang, and would have exploited nearby deposits of iron ore, limestone and coal.
 The works were never built.